 On the other hand, Inkjet printers use ink to generate bright images; they are primarily used in a home office or for personal use because of their lower printing volume.

-So to help you select between inkjet and laser printers for envelopes, consider your budget and printing volume.
+So, consider your budget and printing volume to help you select between inkjet and laser printers for envelopes.

-Since laser printers are expensive to purchase, they have cheaper operating costs and print much faster.
-If you print a lot of envelopes per day, then a laser printer is best for envelopes.
+Since laser printers are expensive to purchase, they have cheaper operating costs and Print much faster.
+If you print many envelopes daily, then a laser printer is best for envelopes.